PrincipalMomentAnalysis/PrincipalMomentAnalysis.jl/README.md

 Pkg.add("PrincipalMomentAnalysis")
 ```

-More information to come soon!
+Please refer to the [documentation](https://principalmomentanalysis.github.io/PrincipalMomentAnalysis.jl/stable) for more information.